siriusb-nox/PopGen_DARWIN_2024/GLs_est.md

 In general, given the nature of most datasets (i.e., low sequencing coverage for most individuals amongst populations), it is best to work with probabilistic frameworks such as GLs which are inferred **for a collection of individuals (as opposed to inferences on variants/GLs conducted on single individuals)**.
 As such, in this workshop, we will work with GLs from which we will then derive analyses that can reveal relatedness and ancestry of individuals sampled from different species.

 >[!IMPORTANT]
 >**GLs (or variants) can be calculated from any set of individuals and different sequencing depths.
 The same can be told of almost any population genomics metric (e.g., Heterozygosity, Effective population size, etc).
 What determines how biased your estimations are will depend on how robust your sampling is how well sampled your populations are.
 Here, a good sampling is defined by how well represented the genetic diversity of your populations are, instead of how well sequenced each individula is.
-In other words, sequencing many more individuals across the spectrum of a population at lower depths is better than sequencing few individuals at deeper representations**
+In other words, sequencing many more individuals across the spectrum of a population at lower depths is better than sequencing few individuals at deeper representations (see Figure 1 below)**
+>
 >![Figure 1](https://github.com/siriusb-nox/PopGen_DARWIN_2024/blob/main/IMG/pone.0079667.g001.png)
+>**Figure 1**: Bias in the estimation of segregating sites and expected Hz under different sampling levels.
+Notice how less bias estimations are whenever many individuals are sampled at lower sequencing depths (1x) (taken from Fumagalli, 2013)

 ## Selected references
 1. Fumagalli M. 2013.
 Assessing the Effect of Sequencing Depth and Sample Size in Population Genetics Inferences. [_PLoS ONE 8:e79667_](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0079667&type=printable)